craftcms/cms/docs/dropdown-fields.md

 # Dropdown Fields

-{intro} Dropdown fields give you a dropdown input.
+Dropdown fields give you a dropdown input.

 ## Settings